HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/quality_checks.rst

 In each of these cases, a quality flag is added to the data, and the processing is continued.
 In some cases, it is still useful to also raise an anomaly and store it in the anomaly database for future reference.
-The anomalies are detailed in :ref:`anomalies1
+The anomalies are detailed in :ref:`anomalies`.

 The different quality checks are detailed below, the triggered flags in :ref:`flags` and raised anomalies in :ref:`anomalies`.